SEMICeu/iso-19139-to-dcat-ap/api/README.md

 ## Installation instructions

-GeoDCAT-API have been tested on both Linux and Windows, with Apache 2 and PHP 5.3.2 (or later) installed and running.
+GeoDCAT-API has been tested on both Linux and Windows, with Apache 2 and PHP 5.3.2 (or later) installed and running.

 **NB**: GeoDCAT-API makes use of the [PHP XSL extension](http://php.net/manual/en/xsl.installation.php).